drbean/edit/jeffreykuo/send_editing_Final_send.md

 the relevant feature of which is a texture composed of scallops and cusps, which is experienced as surface roughness.
 And if a cutting parameter is inappropriately set, it can lead to unsynchronized machining and poor surfaces.
-Visualizing results with Grad-CAM and heatmaps allows some distinctive features to be observed:
+Visualizing results with Grad-CAM and heat-maps allows some distinctive features to be observed:

 \(1\) Because the tool used for cutting is a ball-end mill tool, the surface traces it